For Dubia Roaches:

 For Cleaner Crews:

-Dermestids and lesser mealworms can handle a wider temperature range than Dubia roaches.
-However, to be safe, we suggest temperature control for the same temperature range as Dubia roaches.
-Cleaner crews tend to do a little better when it’s hot, but they usually don’t survive when it’s below freezing.
+Dermestids and lesser mealworm cleaner crews can handle a slightly greater temperature range than Dubia roaches.
+However, to be safe, we suggest sticking to the guidelines above.
+Cleaner crews tend to do a little better when it’s hot, but poorly when it’s cold.

 Important Note: Temperature control does not guarantee live arrival.
-It is not insurance and it does not prevent loss.
+It’s not insurance and it does not prevent loss.
 What it does is increase the chance of a successful delivery – often substantially.
 However, it’s not perfect.
 You still need to exercise caution when it’s very hot or cold.
 A post office hold is always a good idea.
 In fact, this is our top recommendation when it’s hot.
-When it’s cold, a heat pack and a post office hold for pickup go great together.
-Expedited shipping helps too.
+When it’s cold, a heat pack and post office hold for pickup go great together.
+Expedited shipping may help too.
 The less time Dubia roaches and other insects spend traveling in extreme weather, the better.

 How To Maximize the Chance of Success:

 Here are our recommendations to maximize the chance of successful delivery, in order of effectiveness.
 (NOTE: “expedited shipping” is USPS Priority Mail, USPS Overnight, and FedEx)

 When it’s hot (particularly above 85°F): The main cause of loss by far is (a) being out for delivery all day in the heat and (b) being left in a hot location (mail box, porch).
 Avoiding these two situations cuts 90% of the risk.
 A post office hold is usually adequate, but there are other options too.

 Here are our suggestions for when it’s hot, in order of effectiveness: